Text Categorization and Classification

 Introduction

-Document classification/categorization is a topic in information science, a science dealing with
+Document classification/categorization is a topic in information science, a science dealing with the collection, analysis, classification, categorization, manipulation, retrieval, storage and propagation of information.

-This might sound very abstract, but there are lots of situations nowadays, where companies are in need of automatic classification or categorization of documents.
-Just think about a large company with thousands of incoming mail pieces per day, both eletronic or paper based.
+Just think about a large company with thousands of incoming mail pieces per day, both electronic or paper based.
 Lot's of these mail pieces are without specific addressee names or departments.
 Somebody has to read these texts and has to decide what kind of a letter it is ("change of address", "complaints letter", "inquiry about products", and so on) and to whom the document should be proceeded.
 This "somebody" can be an automated text classification system.

 Automated text classification, also called categorization of texts, has a history, which dates back to the beginning of the 1960s.
 But the incredible increase in available online documents in the last two decades, due to the expanding internet, has intensified and renewed the interest in automated document classification and data mining.
 In the beginning text classification focussed on heuristic methods, i.e. solving the task by applying a set of rules based on expert knowledge.
 This approach proved to be highly inefficient, so nowadays the focus has turned to fully automatic learning and clustering methods.

 The task of text classification consists in assigning a document to one or more categories, based on the semantic content of the document.
-Document classification tasks can be divided into three kinds:
+Document (or text) classification runs in two modes:

 - supervised document classification is performed by an external mechanism, usually human feedback, which provides the necessary information for the correct classification of documents,